chris-casper/chris-casper.github.io/_posts/2025-08-12-Recycling-Old-Crypto-Miners.md

 ```

 Once it's up and running, fire up the Meshtastic app to configure it.
 Use the Network option on the Cloud tab in the app.

+### Cell Modem

+There is also a 4G module available if you have cell coverage and want remote access.
+The "Quectel EG25-G Mini PCIe 4G Mobile Broadband Card w/ Antennas" originally were pricy but can be found on eBay pretty economically.
+I ordered some and will update once I noodled them out.
+There are some data only plans for a few dollars a month.

+Once I play around with it, I'll update here.
+I do like the concept of having a tower control node with 4G, ethernet, Wifi and meshtastic connectivity.

 ### Prepping Miner for Outdoor Deployment